vituum/docs/docs/guide/features.md

 You can use this to prototype fast without the need to change much in the config.<br>By default, Vituum routes from `src/pages` directory.

-You can even enhance this with [PostHTML](/guide/template-engines#posthtml-vituum-vite-plugin-posthtml) syntax like `<include>` to include small html components or use other [template engines](/guide/template-engines) for full templating experience.
+You can even enhance this with [PostHTML](/plugins/posthtml) syntax like `<include>` to include small html components or use [Template Engines](/guide/template-engines) for full templating experience.

 Example of the structure:
 * 📁 **src**